JonghwanMun/TextguidedATT/README.md

 ### Acknowledgements

-This work is funded by the Samsung Electronics Co., (DMC R&D center)
+This work is funded by the Samsung Electronics Co., (DMC R&D center). <br />
+Also, thanks to Andrej Karpathy since this work is implemented based on his code (https://github.com/karpathy/neuraltalk2)